 \end{proposition} \begin{proof} \auglemref{8.1} supplies a cocartesian horizontal cell $\cell\phi{(J_n, f^*)}{J_n(\id, f)}$ which, when composed with the composite above, gives the composite on the right of \cororef{Kan extension and conjoints}.
 The latter is left Kan because $\eta$ is so and the proof follows from applying the vertical pasting lemma to the path $(\id_{J_1}, \dotsc, \id_{J_{n'}}, \phi)$. \end{proof}

-The following propositions generalise well known results for Kan extensions in a $2$-category and enriched Kan extensions.
-The first of these generalises Proposition~22 of \cite{Street74b} (for 2-categories) and Proposition~4.23 of \cite{Kelly82} (for enriched Kan extensions); see also Proposition~14 of \cite{Wood82} for the analogous result in proarrow equipments.
-Remember that a vertical morphism $\map fAC$ is called full and faithful (\augdefref{4.12}) whenever its identity cell $\id_f$ is cartesian. \begin{proposition} Consider a (weakly) left Kan cell $\eta$ as in the composite below and assume it restricts along the morphism $\map f{A_n}B$ (\defref{pointwise left Kan extension}).
+The following propositions generalise well known results for Kan extensions internal in a $2$-category and enriched Kan extensions.
+The first of these generalises Proposition~22 of \cite{Street74b} (for internal Kan extensions) and Proposition~4.23 of \cite{Kelly82} (for enriched Kan extensions); see also Proposition~14 of \cite{Wood82} for the analogous result in proarrow equipments.
+Remember that a vertical morphism $\map fAC$ is called full and faithful (\defref{full and faithful morphism}) whenever its identity cell $\id_f$ is cartesian. \begin{proposition} Consider a (weakly) left Kan cell $\eta$ as in the composite below and assume it restricts along the morphism $\map f{A_n}B$ (\defref{pointwise left Kan extension}).
 If $f$ is full and faithful and the restriction $B(f, f)$ exists then the composite is again (weakly) left Kan; in particular if $n = 0$ then the composite, in that case a vertical cell, is invertible.